zhurongbo111/ExpressionToWhereClause/README.md

 Features
 --------
-ExpressionToWhereClause is a [NuGet library](https://www.nuget.org/packages/ExpressionToWhereClause) that you can add into your project that will extend your `Expression<Func<TModel, bool>>` interface.
+ExpressionToWhereClause is a [NuGet library](https://www.nuget.org/packages/ExpressionToWhereClause) that you can add into your project that will extend your `Expression<Func<TModel, bool>>` type.

 It provides only one Method: